sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/jekyll.markdown

 `/_sass` | Contains smaller parts of your CSS style theme

 ---

-  To override the files within these you only need to copy the desired file to your site directory and modify it.
-To find the location of a gem's files on your device you need to open a command prompt window and enter the following command:
+  To override the files within these folders you only need to copy the desired file to your site directory and modify it.
+To find the location of a gem's files on your device you need to open command prompt and enter:
 <pre><code>bundle info --path &lt;theme&gt;
 </code></pre>

 Where `<theme>` is substituted for your theme name.

 With this method you can then modify default font colours or edit the style of your website footer, for example.

 **Note:** You must restrict your modifications to only within these folders specified above or listed in your theme's documentation.
-Any changes you make in other folders will be written over the next time you build the site locally.
+Any changes you make in other folders will be overwritten the next time you build the site locally.
 This doesn't apply to any new folders that you create for your own purposes.

-### Overriding The Website Landing Page
+### Overriding the website landing page
 Your website landing page is typically configured through your `index.html` file.
 You can override this by creating an `index.md` file in your site directory and configuring it to the desired layout in the YAML front matter of the file.

 For example, by default your theme landing page is a summary of your recent blog posts and you want it instead to be a webpage.
-So in your `index.md` you can confgure the YAML front matter to the following:
+So in your `index.md` you can configure the YAML front matter to the following:
 <pre><code>---
 layout: page
 title: Home
 permalink: /
 ---
 </code></pre>
 Within this configuration you have specified the layout template that the webpage should follow, i.e. page.
-You've specified its title: "Home" and specified that the permalink should be the root of the site.
-So whenever the website is first accessed, this will be the page that is navigated to.
+You've specified its title: "Home", and specified that the permalink should be the root of the site.
+So whenever the website is first accessed, this is the page that is navigated to.
 Now you only need to add your desired content to the `*.markdown` file.

-## Adding Content To Your Website
+## Adding content to your website
 Written content can be added to your website by adding `*.markdown` files within your site directory.
 Each file must begin with YAML front matter where you specify the layout template and other details so that Jekyll will understand how to structure the HTML page.
 Typically there are three types of layout:
 - default
 - page
 - post

 Any new pages can be placed in the main site directory or subfolders.
 For example, articles in a portfolio section of the site.
-You can specify a permalink in the front matter to explicitly configure the URL that will navigate to this page.
+You can specify a permalink in the front matter to explicitly configure the URL that navigates to this page.

 Blog posts that use the "post" layout should be stored within the `_posts` directory.

-### Adding Content With Images
+### Adding content with images
 Within your `*.markdown` files you can use markdown syntax to include an image in your content.
 For example:
 <pre><code>![](image.jpg)
 </code></pre>
 You must provide the correct path to the image.
 This path must be in reference to the current file's location.
-So if your `*.markdown` file is in the main directory of your website and your image is under `assets` then your path would be: `/assets/image.jpg`
+So if your `*.markdown` file is in the main directory of your website and your image is under `assets` then your path should be: `/assets/image.jpg`

-But if your `*.markdown` file is in a subfolder of the main directory, then to explain to Jekyll that the image folder it is looking for is one directory up you must add a `../`.
+But if your `*.markdown` file is in a subfolder of the main directory, then to explain to Jekyll that the image folder it is looking for is one directory up, you must add a `../`.
 For example:
 <pre><code>![](../assets/image.jpg)
 </code></pre>

 Written by Sarah Haggarty